masonpimentel/nix-server-onedrive-client/README.md

 * `client_id` - you should have this from the `Create Microsoft Application` section
 * `client_secret` - you should also have this from the `Create Microsoft Application` section
-* `backup_max_size` - this is the maxiumum size for all OneDrive upload directories.
-This means if a directory reaches this limit, the oldest files will be deleted to maintain the size.
-It is set by default to 5 GB - change this to the desired size (in bytes).
 * `upload_pairs` - these are the mappings for the directory on your server that will be uploaded in `.tar.gz` format to the directory in your OneDrive storage.
 It is an array so you can add as many mappings as you wish.
 The array expects objects with a `local_dir` string property which should be an absolute path specifying the directory on the server that will be backed up, and `server_dir` string property which should be an absolute path specifying the directory in your OneDrive storage in which the tar will be placed.
+You can add an optional `server_max_size` property which is an integer that specifies the maximum size for the OneDrive directory in bytes.
+If the OneDrive directory in the mapping reaches this limit, the oldest files will be deleted to maintain the size.
+Note that if multiple pairs map to the same OneDrive directory, the smallest `server_max_size` will be used, but sequentially (meaning that size will be honored at the time that mapping's `local_dir` is uploaded to the `server_dir`)
 ```
     [
         {
-            "local_dir": "/absolute/path/to/directory/on/server"
+            "local_dir": "/absolute/path/to/directory/on/server",
             "server_dir" "absolute/path/to/directory/in/OneDrive/storage"
         },
         {
-            "local_dir": "/another/absolute/path/to/directory/on/server"
+            "local_dir": "/another/absolute/path/to/directory/on/server",
-            "server_dir" "another/absolute/path/to/directory/in/OneDrive/storage"
+            "server_dir": "another/absolute/path/to/directory/in/OneDrive/storage",
+            "server_max_size": 5368709120
         },
         ...
     ]
 ```
-This can be a many-to-many mapping, meaning you can backup the same directory to multiple OneDrive directories, and vice-versa - you can backup multiple directories to the same OneDrive directory.
+This can be a many-to-many mapping, meaning you can backup the same directory to multiple OneDrive directories, and vice-versa - you can backup multiple directories to the same OneDrive directory
+* `backup_max_size` - this is the fallback maxiumum size for all OneDrive upload directories.
+See `upload_pairs` above.
+If a directory doesnt have a specified `server_max_size` then this is the value that will be used instead.
+Just like the `server_max_size` - if a OneDrive directory reaches this limit, the oldest files will be deleted to maintain the size.
+It is set by default to 10 GB - change this to the desired size (in bytes)
 * `verbosity` - turn on `verbose` to see more log output.
-It is set to `true` by default. `debug` is more for development purposes.
+It is set to `true` by default. `debug` is more for development purposes

 #### Configure token